PORVIR-5G-Project/PORVIR-5G-Project.github.io/README.md

 ### News #1 - Post-doctoral fellowship in 5G slicing, orchestration, and programmability

+**Possible working places (universities in Brazil)**: UFMG, UFES, UFRGS, UNICAMP, UNISINOS

-**Post-doctoral fellowship**: R$ 9.318,90 (about USD 1,730 and EUR 1,600) plus  research contingency funds (10% of the annual value of the fellowship, each year).
+**Post-doctoral fellowship**: Monthly stipend of R$ 12,000 (about USD 2,200 or EUR 2,000) plus research contingency funds and moving assistance.

-**Deadline to apply**: 	Jul 15th, 2024
+**Deadline to apply**: October 31st, 2024

-**Beginning at**: Aug-Sep, 2024
+**Beginning at**: Dez 2024 or Jan 2025

-**Duration**: 18 Months
+**Duration**: 12 months

+**Application**: <a href="https://forms.gle/CxeuBrpBsumHvvKq7" target="_blank"> https://forms.gle/CxeuBrpBsumHvvKq7 </a>

 <p align="justify">
-We are seeking candidates for an 18-month (or 12 months) postdoctoral fellowship to work on a joint research project among these Brazilian institutions or universities: UFMG, UFES, UFRGS, UNICAMP, UNISINOS.
+We are seeking **two candidates** for a 12-month  postdoctoral fellowship to work on a joint research project among these Brazilian institutions or universities: UFMG, UFES, UFRGS, UNICAMP, UNISINOS.
 The place of work is flexible, in one of the cities of the partners.
 The selected candidate will be allocated to one of the partner universities and will work with consortium researchers.
 </p>
 <p align="justify">
 This scholarship is part of the Project, entitled “Programmability, Orchestration, and Virtualization on 5G Networks” (PORVIR-5G), which aims to develop new architectures and mechanisms to improve 5G networks in general.
 The post-doc candidate will work on the use of AI and machine learning in the orchestration of 5G, B5G, and 6G networks, as well as network slicing and programmability of virtual networks.
 The project focuses on some of the 5G verticals, namely ultra-high quality video, autonomous drones, and Industry 4.0.
 More information at: <a href="https://porvir-5g-project.github.io/ ">https://porvir-5g-project.github.io/ </a>